Shepton Mallet

-Shepton Mallet is a market town and civil parish in Somerset, England, some 16 mi southwest of Bath, 18 mi south of Bristol and 5 mi east of Wells.
-It had an estimated population of 10,810 in 2019.
-Mendip District Council was based there.
+Shepton Mallet is a market town and civil parish in Somerset, England.
+It lies 16 miles south-west of Bath, 18 miles south of Bristol and 5 miles east of Wells.
+At the 2021 census, the parish had a population of 10,592 and the built-up area had a population of 9,645.

 The Mendip Hills lie to the north and the River Sheppey runs through the town, as does the route of the Fosse Way, the main Roman road between north-east and south-west England.
 There is evidence of Roman settlement.
 Its listed buildings include a medieval parish church.
-Shepton Mallet Prison was England's oldest, but closed in March 2013.
+Shepton Mallet Prison closed in March 2013; immediately before its closure it had been England's oldest prison still in use.
 The medieval wool trade gave way to trades such as brewing in the 18th century.
 It remains noted for cider production.
 It is the closest town to the Glastonbury Festival and nearby the Royal Bath and West of England Society showground.

 History

 Toponymy

 The name Shepton derives from the Old English scoep and tun, meaning "sheep farm"; the Domesday Book of 1086 records a settlement known as Sceaptun in the hundred of Whitstone.
 The current spelling is recorded at least as far back as 1496, in a letter from Henry VII.
 The second part of the name derives from that of the Norman family of Malet.
 Gilbert Malet, son of William Malet, Honour of Eye, held a lease from Glastonbury Abbey around 1100.
 The second letter "l" appears to have been added to the spelling in the 16th century.